 Avoid Online Networking Mistakes during Your Job Search

-Online networking — that is, meeting and interacting with other professionals via the Internet — is a relatively new thing.
-If you think about it, people have had millions of years to figure out how to interact with each other in person without being annoying.
-Whether you’re networking with people on LinkedIn, commenting on a blog, or chatting more casually on Facebook, follow these guidelines to be sure you don’t annoy people:
+Whether you’re networking with people on LinkedIn during your job search, commenting on a blog, or chatting more casually on Facebook, follow these guidelines to be sure you don’t annoy people:

 Don’t ignore the unspoken rules of the network you’re using.
 For example, LinkedIn is a professional network, so don’t share private information on it.
 Also, Facebook posts can be more casual, so don’t be too formal in how you write.

 Don’t spam.
 People are already bombarded with too much information these days.
 If you start interacting with someone too frequently, you may just annoy him or her.
-If someone doesn’t get back to you right away, wait at least a week before following up.
+If someone doesn’t get back to you right away, wait at least a week before following up through a different medium.